 If you eat a balanced, non-processed diet, which is full and varied, you are likely getting a small amount of PreBiotic fiber but likely not enough.
 We estimate most people who eat really well (if you follow the nutrition guidelines or a personalized meal plan for BellyProof, you are included), are probably getting about 5-10g of prebiotic fiber.
 Especially from stuff like vegetables, raw onion / garlic and more.

 There are some great sources of PreBiotic fiber we can easily add.
 Here are a few examples:

 - Half the fiber content of an apple is Pectin which is considered prebiotic.
 That’s about 2.2g prebiotic fiber in an apple.

-- A green banana (unripe, the greener the better), has about 10-30g of prebiotic fiber depending on size.
+- A green banana (unripe, the greener the better), has about 10-30g of prebiotic fiber depending on size. antibiotics.
 Green Plantains are even higher on fiber with as much as 50g – although not the most palatable.

 - Chia seeds are quite high in prebiotic fiber, 2 table spoons are roughly 8.4g

 - Unmodified potato starch is a really good source of prebiotic fiber, often quoted in the research.
 Although chucking a raw potato into your smoothie might not do the trick (raw potato is only about 20% prebiotic fiber).

 - While resistant starch (green bananas, unmodified potato starch etc..) is quite a good source to get your PreBiotic fiber in larger quantities, there are ways to get a smaller amount (RS3 vs RS2) by retrograding.
 This means heating and cooling rice and potatos before and eating.
 Although this is a more known way of getting prebiotics (in the form of RS3 / Retrograded), it’s not a very good one with a relatively low count so we won’t get into it.